At Pain Psychotherapy Canada, we specialize in treating chronic pain & symptoms.

 Addressing the impacts of systemic oppression

-To begin your journey out of chronic pain, contact us today and schedule a free 20-minute consultation with one of our therapists!
+To begin your journey out of chronic pain and symptoms, schedule a free 20-minute consultation with one of our therapists!

 1. Woolf C. J. (2011).
 Central sensitization: implications for the diagnosis and treatment of pain.
 Pain152(3 Suppl), S2–S15. https://doi.org/10.1016/j.pain.2010.09.030